dmsc/fastbasic/manual.md

 **Reads Key From Keyboard**
 **GET _var_ / GE.**

-  Waits for a keypress and writes the key value to _var_, which can be a variable name or an array position
+  Waits for a key press and writes the key value to _var_, which can be a variable name or an array position
   (like "array(123)").